RAIN: Your Language Models Can Align Themselves without Finetuning

 \textbf{Controlled sentiment generation.} For controlled sentiment generation task on the IMDB dataset, the goal is to align LLMs such that they generate positive comments on movies.
-In Table \ref{tab:proportion}, RAIN enhanced the performance of LLaMA 7B by 20\%.
-Even greater improvements were observed in Alpaca 7B and Vicuna 7B, indicating that RAIN can benefit from widely-adopted instruction tuning and alignment methods.
+RAIN enhance the performance of LLaMA 7B by 20\%.
+Larger improvements are seen in Alpaca 7B and Vicuna 7B, indicating that RAIN can benefit from widely-adopted instruction tuning and alignment methods.